carliecope/ng-Waitstaff-Calculator/README.md

 ## Summary

-An app to calculate nightly earnings and tips for restaurant waitstaff.
+This is an app to calculate nightly earnings and tips for restaurant waitstaff.

-Built to explore models, routing, form control, and animation in AngularJS.
+It was built to explore models, routing, form control, and animation in AngularJS.